webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

 ```
 Options:
   --help                    Show help                                  [boolean]
   --version                 Show version number                        [boolean]
   --url                     The URL of the login page        [string] [required]
   --user                    The username for the login.
-If not specified, will be promp
+If not specified, will b
-                     ted
+                            e prompted
   --password                The password for the login.
-If not specified, will be promp
+If not specified, will b
-                     ted (recommended)
+                            e prompted (recommended)
-  --filename         The filename for the profile tarball, stored within /crawls
+  --filename                The filename for the profile tarball, stored within
-                     /profiles if absolute path not provided
+                            /crawls/profiles if absolute path not provided
                                     [default: "/crawls/profiles/profile.tar.gz"]
-  --debugScreenshot  If specified, take a screenshot after login and save as thi
+  --debugScreenshot         If specified, take a screenshot after login and save
-                     s filename
+                             as this filename
   --headless                Run in headless mode, otherwise start xvfb
                                                       [boolean] [default: false]
   --automated               Start in automated mode, no interactive browser
                                                       [boolean] [default: false]
   --interactive             Deprecated.
 Now the default option!
                                                       [boolean] [default: false]
-  --shutdownWait     Shutdown browser in interactive after this many seconds, if
+  --shutdownWait            Shutdown browser in interactive after this many seco
-                      no pings received                    [number] [default: 0]
+                            nds, if no pings received      [number] [default: 0]
-  --profile          Path or HTTP(S) URL to tar.gz file which contains the brows
+  --profile                 Path or HTTP(S) URL to tar.gz file which contains th
-                     er profile directory                               [string]
+                            e browser profile directory                 [string]
-  --windowSize       Browser window dimensions, specified as: width,height
+  --windowSize              Browser window dimensions, specified as: width,heigh
-                                                 [string] [default: "1360,1020"]
+                            t                    [string] [default: "1360,1020"]
+  --cookieDays              If >0, set all cookies, including session cookies, t
+                            o have this duration in days before saving profile
+                                                           [number] [default: 7]
   --proxyServer             if set, will use specified proxy server.
-Takes precedence o
+Takes prece
-                     ver any env var proxy settings                     [string]
+                            dence over any env var proxy settings       [string]
-  --cookieDays       If >0, set all cookies, including session cookies, to have
-                     this duration in days before saving profile
-                                                           [number] [default: 7]
+  --sshProxyPrivateKeyFile  path to SSH private key for SOCKS5 over SSH proxy co
+                            nnection                                    [string]
+  --sshProxyKnownHostsFile  path to SSH known hosts file for SOCKS5 over SSH pro
+                            xy connection                               [string]
 ```